Curriculum linked visits

 Last year, the Key Stage 2 pupils visited the National Mining museum and the year 6 pupils travelled to London to visit the House of Commons where they met our local MP John Mann.

-In March, the whole school are going to visit Eureka in Halifax to introduce British Science Week.
+In March, went to visit Eureka in Halifax to introduce British Science Week.
+It was fantastic!

-In addition, the School Council have recently visited the Town Hall in Retford and County Hall in West Bridgeford.
+In addition, the School Council have recently visited the Town Hall in Retford and County Hall in West Bridgeford where they met the leader of the County Council.

 Years 3 & 4